eduardordm/iso7812/README.md

 This is the full ISO-7812 implementation, in ruby!
 This is battle tested, production ready.
 Use at will.

-I also included the specification itself in the 'doc' folder (PDF).
-I paid for it, but you shouldn't.
-Information should be free.

 The project is 100% documented and you shouldn't have any problem understanding the standard just by reading the comments.

 I recommend that you copy those files into your own project and not use this as a gem.